neilharan/openafis/README.md

 A high performance one-to-many (1:N) fingerprint matching library for commodity hardware, written in modern platform independent C++.

+Targeting contrained hardware, the library can be optimized for score time or memory usage.
+There are options for parallelising the scoring process.
+See Benchmarks below for details of the performance metrics the library is focused on.

 ## Supported operating systems

 - Windows